 The most important passengers for Specialty Retail are international passengers.
-The Specialty Retail revenue per square foot increases with international passenger share.
-Business passengers purchase less from Specialty Retail at airports on the contrary.
-The higher the business passenger share, the lower a terminal's Specialty Retail revenue per square foot.
-The reason for this could be the fact that frequent flying business passengers arrive at the airport later due to their familiarity with the airport environment and their fast lane privileges given by the airlines have no time for shopping.
-Whether a passenger is a transfer or O&D passenger does not affect spending on Specialty Retail.
-The dummy variable for terminals with dominant LCC airlines was insignificant in the model.
+The Specialty Retail revenue per square foot tends to increase with the share of international passengers.
+Business passengers, on the contrary purchase less from Specialty Retail at airports.
+The higher the share of business passengers, the lower a terminal's Specialty Retail revenue per square foot7.
+The reason for this could be the fact that business passengers who are flying more often and are more familiar with airport environment arrive to the airport later and just have no time for shopping.
+The fact that a passenger is a transfer or O&D passenger does not affect spending on Specialty retail.

+The dummy for terminals with dominant LCC airline was insignificant in the model.